Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 "We expected seniors would want transportation," she recalls, "and they would want visitors, and someone to call them weekly.
 And what we found was the greatest need of our seniors was to be needed.
 We have seniors who want things to do that are vital, that matter, that make a difference."

-Seventy-seven-year-old Pat Evans' skills as a seamstress make a difference to Karon Chance.
-Evans does almost all of the Chance family's mending, which leaves Karon Chance more time to build her catering business.
+Pat Evans' skills as a seamstress make a difference to Karon Chance.
+Evans, 77, does almost all of the Chance family's mending, which leaves Karon Chance more time to build her catering business.

 Now, Chance believes she has brought Evans a real puzzle.
 The backing of a cherished old quilt is shredding.
 It needs to be removed and replaced.
-But for Evans it's no problem.
-As the two women pour over the quilt, Evans explains what kind of replacement fabric will be needed and a couple of different stitching techniques she could use.
+But for Evans, it's no problem.
+As the two women pore over the quilt, Evans explains what kind of replacement fabric will be needed and a couple of different stitching techniques she could use.

 There's nothing like experience.
-Pat Evans has been sewing since she was 10 years old: made her own clothes, her wedding dress, her late husband's sport coats, her kids' clothes.
+Evans has been sewing since she was 10 years old: made her own clothes, her wedding dress, her late husband's sport coats, her kids' clothes.
 Now she lives alone and sews for her fellow members of Community Connections.
-Karon Chance says that's benefited both of them in ways they hadn't planned.
+Karon Chance says that has benefited both of them in ways they hadn't planned.

 "Sometimes we just catch up and talk about the dog and about the flowers," she says.
-"Pat and I might never have crossed paths, if it weren't for Community Connections.
+"Pat and I might never have crossed paths if it weren't for Community Connections.
 And now I've made a friend."

-Which is an unexpected dividend of credits in the time bank.
+That is an unexpected dividend of credits in the time bank.